Cough and cold are common in children. These are the immune system’s response to fighting germs and infections.

-- Avoid food like milk, banana, salted food and sugar items.
-It increases mucous formation.
+- Avoid foods like milk, banana, salted and sugary snacks as they might increase mucus formation.

-- Warm pineapple juice with 2 table spoon of honey makes a natural cough syrup
+- Warm pineapple juice with two tablespoons of honey makes a natural cough syrup.

-- Garlic, ginger, oregano keeps the body and immune strong.
+- Garlic, ginger, and oregano keep the body and immune system strong.

 Most importantly, know when you should take your child to a doctor and when you can handle a cough with home remedies.

 Have ideas for treating kids’ cough at home?
 Tell us about them here.

 2. Vaporizer or Humidifier: Which Is Best?; Children’s Hospital of Philadelphia

 3. Moyad MA; Conventional and alternative medical advice for cold and flu prevention: what should be recommended and what should be avoided?; NCBI(2009)